 The Housing Service has more information on residences.

 The new 24/7 Dining Hall offers more food choices than ever.
 First year students living in the Stanton, Thompson, Marchand, LeBlanc or 90 University residence will now purchase a five or seven-day meal plan (rates apply).

 Information for our future students

 Visit our website for future undergraduate students where you’ll find everything students need to know about applying for undergraduate studies at the University of Ottawa.
 The site includes information on admission requirements, links to our programs, application deadlines, information on scholarships and financial aid, event dates and details as well as our contact information.

 Find out about our Head Start program, which gives high achievers in grade 12 the opportunity to enroll in one or two courses at the University of Ottawa.

 Be sure to bookmark these important links!

-Every fall, the Liaison Office welcomes guidance counsellors on campus for the annual Guidance Counsellor Information Day.
-This event is a perfect opportunity to learn about what's new at the University of Ottawa, connect with other guidance counsellors and voice your opinions, comments or concerns.
+Every fall, the Liaison Office welcomes guidance counsellors on campus for a Guidance Counsellor Information Day.
+This tailor-made event is a perfect opportunity to learn about what's new at the University of Ottawa, connect with other guidance counsellors and voice your opinions, comments or concerns.

-Registration for this event is now closed.
-We hope to see you in 2014!
+We hope to see you in the fall of 2016!

 Our liaison officers are available to answer any questions you may have about the University of Ottawa, and its programs and services.
 They also make visits to schools as well as attend a number of fairs across the country.
 You can meet some of our liaison officers at different events, such as Regional Dialogue (English), OSCA and AQISEP (Quebec).